run2bizdocs/documentation/en-us/docs/4biz-helium/processes/portfolio-and-catalog/use/configure-services-attributes.md

 !!! tip " "

-    All business process that must be linked with the specific service
+    All business process that must be linked with the specific service.

 | Function                     | Description                    |
 |------------------------------|--------------------------------|